Campbell Newman: Election victory

 On 25 January 2012, Bligh announced that a state election would be held in Queensland on 24 March, but that she would not formally ask the Governor to dissolve parliament until 19 February.
 For Newman to unseat Bligh as premier, he needed not only to win Ashgrove, but also lead the LNP to at least an 11-seat gain.
 However, the LNP were unbackable favourites to win the election; as mentioned above they had been leading in opinion polling for all but a few months since July 2011.

 On 15 March 2012, Bligh referred to the Crime and Misconduct Commission material concerning an office in a building owned by interests associated with Newman's family.
 Despite allegations of inappropriate dealings for personal benefit, a week before the election the CMC finalised its assessment that there was no evidence of official misconduct by Newman while he was Lord Mayor of Brisbane.
 Consequently, no further investigation was warranted nor would be conducted by the CMC concerning Newman.

 In the election, Newman led the LNP to a comprehensive victory.
 The LNP won 78 seats against only seven for Labor, taking 44 seats on a swing of 14.5 points.
 That was largely because Brisbane, Labor's power base for more than 20 years, swung over dramatically to support Newman.
-The LNP won an unheard-of 37 seats in Brisbane, in many cases on swings of 10 points or more.
+The LNP won an unprecedented 37 seats in Brisbane, in many cases on swings of 10 points or more.
 By comparison, it had gone into the election holding only six of the capital's 40 seats; Labor had held power mostly on the strength of winning at least 30 seats there in every election since 1989.
 It was easily the worst defeat a sitting government has ever suffered in Queensland, and one of the most lopsided election results ever recorded at the state level in Australia.
 Newman himself won a convincing victory in Ashgrove, taking 51 per cent of the primary vote and 54 per cent of the two-party vote on a swing of 13.8 points—almost double the swing needed.

 Newman formally claimed victory at 8:45 pm Queensland time, saying he had received a mandate to make Queensland "a can-do place once more."
 The LNP had run on the slogan "Can Do Queensland" (stylised as "CanDoQLD")—derived from his mayoral campaign slogan, "Can Do Campbell".